 Leaking at night on your period is a pain.
 There’s nothing worse than feeling that trickle of blood and waking up in a puddle of blood… As people with periods, these are things we’re all too familiar with.
-Your time of the month can be difficult enough, between cramps, bloating, fatigue so we’ve compiled some top tips for you to sleep soundly without worrying about leaking, as well as how to manage any period leaks that might happen.
+Your time of the month can be difficult enough with cramps, bloating and fatigue.
+We’ve compiled some top tips for you to sleep soundly without worrying about leaking, as well as how to manage any period leaks that might happen.